AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 as well as any ODE parameters and phase's static parameters we wish to forward to the function.
 In the trivial example below, we are adding a constraint that enforces that the first time-varying inputs in the trajectory and all of the ODE parameters and static parameters should be equal to zero.
 Custom constraints must be written such that the inputs consist of the time-varying inputs (if any), followed by the ODE parameters (if any), and then the static parameters (if any).
-However, the variables inside of particular variable group (ex::code:`XtUVars`) can be specified in any order so long as it is consistent with how you have defined your constraint function.
+However, the variables inside of a particular variable group (ex::code:`XtUVars`) can be specified in any order so long as it is consistent with how you have defined your constraint function.

 .. code-block:: python